dask/dask/docs/source/setup/kubernetes.rst

-       helm repo add dask https://helm.dask.org/    # add the Dask Helm chart repository helm repo update                             # get latest Helm charts helm install dask/dask                     # deploy standard Dask chart
+       helm repo add dask https://helm.dask.org/    # add the Dask Helm chart repository helm repo update                             # get latest Helm charts
+       # For single-user deployments, use dask/dask
+       helm install dask/dask                       # deploy standard Dask chart
+       # For multi-user deployments, use dask/daskhub
+       helm install dask/daskhub                    # deploy JupyterHub & Dask

     This is a good choice if you want to do the following:

     1. Run a managed Dask cluster for a long period of time
-    2. Also deploy a Jupyter server from which to run code
+    2. Also deploy a Jupyter / JupyterHub server from which to run code
     3. Share the same Dask cluster between many automated services
     4. Try out Dask for the first time on a cloud-based system like Amazon, Google, or Microsoft Azure